-With his wife having to travel with work, he withdrew from school, sold off all the properties he could, and became a stay-at-home dad.
+With his wife traveling with work, he withdrew from school, sold off all the properties he could, and became a stay-at-home dad.
 After a lifetime of working with his hands, he was slowly going crazy at home, so a friend and his wife conspired to get him into woodworking because he could do that in the basement at night and at nap times.
 After 10 years of woodworking he found himself standing in a blacksmith shop listening to a siren’s call.
 In the end, he worked a deal with the smith to teach him to make knives.
 One working bowie later he was addicted!

 When the smith moved his shop, Dan started running down Georgia Knife Makers Guild members and begged for help.
 Andy Roy of Fiddleback Forge invited him to the shop on a trial basis, and then could never get rid of him.
 Sanding, sweeping, what ever grunt work came along, nothing would run him off and he spent part of his time working in Andy’s shop to pay off his apprenticeship and the rest making knives.
 When Dan graduated from his apprenticeship he continued to work alongside Fiddleback Forge and Fletcher Knives, learning valuable lessons about quality knife making, customer service and running a small business.

-In 2013, Dan and his family relocated to Bucks County, PA due to a job change for his wife and the business has continued to expand and thrive.
+In 2013, Dan and his family briefly relocated to Bucks County, PA due to a job change for his wife and the business continued to expand and thrive.
 Following another relocation in 2015, he now runs his knife shop in Greenville, SC.

 When asked what he would consider success in knife making, he replies, “If one day a grandfather hands his grandson one of my knives and says ‘My Dad gave me this knife when I was your age,’ then I will consider myself a success.”